RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 #### Graphical objects and UI components

-Graphical objects and UI components should have a contrast ratio of at least 3:1 (e.g., within charts and infographics).
+Graphical objects and UI components (including those within charts and infographics) should have a contrast ratio of at least 3:1 .
 If color is the only way to distinguish between inline controls and their surrounding text (e.g., no outline or underline), the contrast ratio between the control and surrounding text must be at least 3:1.

-- Non-color cues must be used to signify when the element receives focus (e.g., a border)
+Non-color cues must be also used to signify when an object or component receives focus (e.g., a border).

 #### Layering